Dear C&A stakeholders,

 We see the same possibilities with the work we are doing right now.

 Our C2C collection.
 We launched 1.3 million pieces of Cradle-to-Cradle CertifiedTM apparel in 2017, maintaining the most sustainable fashion collection currently on the market at this scale.
 It is only by taking this leap of faith that we will prove that it can be done, engage our customers and inspire the industry to take action.
-Eventually, we want to create a new norm in how clothing is designed for its next life: non-toxic, made with 100% renewable energy and no water – and produced in a way that affords dignity and fairness to workers.
+Eventually, we want to create a new norm in how clothing is designed for its next life: non-toxic, made with 100% renewable energy and 100% recycled water – and produced in a way that affords dignity and fairness to workers.

 Man-made cellulosics.
 In 2017, in our Europe and China retail markets, we have taken the bold step of committing to source 100% of our man-made cellulosic fibres from suppliers whose practices prevent ancient or endangered forest products from entering their supply chain.
 We are shifting the market towards sustainable man-made cellulosics, and encouraging other brands to follow our lead.